 Above, we’ve simply outlined the main components of a political risk insurance sample policy.
 If you’d like to dive deeper, the team at Niche Trade Credit would be happy to help!

-We’ve been working as trade credit and political risk insurance brokers for more than 15 years.
+We’ve been working as political risk insurance brokers for almost 20 years.
 Contact us now, and we’d be happy to provide you with a political risk insurance sample quote, and help you understand how much you can expect to pay for coverage.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.